 Tackling the nature and climate crises is not separate to supporting the rural economy and communities.
 In fact, working together to address these will provide a range of wider benefits, including more investment, business and employment opportunities, for everyone living and working in the National Park.

 There is no doubt that this transformation will be a significant challenge and right now not all the answers are clear.

 Through this Draft Plan, and the conversations that it sparks, we must find the answers together and identify steps over the next five years to create momentum towards that longer term future.

 This might not always be a straightforward or comfortable process but when looking at the scale of the crises we face in terms of nature and climate, and the opportunities the National Park offers to help address these, we must ask ourselves:

+- If not here, where?

-If not now, when?
-If not here, where?
-If not us, who? not now, when?
-Why we need step change
+- If not now, when?

+- If not us, who?

+1.1 If not now when? - Why we need step change